The 80-hour Wilderness First Responder and Intermediate First Aid Blended programs are designed for individuals who:

-The following topics are covered in great detail: patient assessment, body systems, environmental injuries, anaphylaxis, patient extrication, patient carries, backcountry medicine, and of course CPR.
+Topics include patient assessment system, body systems, environmental injuries/conditions, anaphylaxis, lifting/moving/extrication, patient carries, backcountry medicine, and CPR.

-Where appropriate, the curriculum is taught and examined using simulation exercises.
-The course is recommended for anyone who leads adventure trips and those who are in the backcountry for days or weeks at a time and may have to care for a patient over an extended period.
-In the outdoors, emergency response time is not always quick.
+Topics are covered in-depth and include simulations.
+The wilderness first aid course is recommended for outdoor professionals as well as outdoor recreationalists who lead adventure trips or those who are in the backcountry for days or weeks at a time and may have to care for a patient over an extended period.

 Agenda